CMU-313/nodebb-f24-team-sweepers/UserGuide.md

 - Expected Result: The list of topics should be filtered to display only topics that match the search criteria.
 - Automated Tests Location: N/A, see [recorded demo](https://github.com/user-attachments/assets/2ba732c8-b89c-44af-b631-f0d1105a9fa1)

+#### Test Sufficiency Explanation:
+While automated tests for the search feature were not applicable due to the client-side implementation, manual testing has been thorough.
+Real-time keyword filtering has been validated through multiple test cases.
+A recorded demo of this feature is also provided to confirm the functional behavior.

 ### 3. Sofian Feature 3
 #### Overview:
 Description